 15-Minute Fresh Tomato and Feta Tart

-Leaves of 4 sprig fresh oregano or marjoram, minced
+Leaves of 4 sprigs fresh oregano or marjoram, minced

 Leaves of 4 sprigs fresh thyme, minced